RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/2-Explorer/2-Items/4-item-history/4-item-history.md

 ![A screenshot that shows the location of the footer on an item page.
 The screenshot is annotated with a red box and arrow to highlight the footer's location.
 The footer in this example reads: "Employee 3" then a large gap followed by "Created April 11, 2024 by (censored) | Last Updated April 11, 2024 by (censored).](<Items Footer Location.png>)

-> For privacy purposes, please note that in this example the name of the item's *Author* and *Editor* have been obscurred.
+> For privacy purposes, please note that in this example the name of the item's *Author* and *Editor* have been obscured.

 The footer contains the following information to assist with identifying items and their history: